An Early Lesson in Being Myself

 I remember the day well.
 The science teacher had brought in a large piece of strong blue cheese for us to try.
 It was white with streaks of blue mould running through it.
 It smelled like the oldest smelliest socks you can imagine and kids were choking and clutching their noses as she unwrapped it.

 ‘Oh I love blue cheese,’ I said, jumping up from my desk.
-This was a monumental lie.
-I’d tried it before and nearly gagged.
+This was a monumental lie as I’d tried it before and nearly gagged.
 I’m not sure why I made such an announcement.
 I suppose I wanted to be different and stand out in some way.

 Kids looked at me in amazement. ’You like blue cheese?’ asked Peter.
 I nodded casually.